aaronm-2112/Basic-Blog/README.md

                                                  code in the repositories would increase their unit test-ability.
   -Database Layer: The database layer avoids repeat data across tables and uses foreign keys to maintain referential integrity.
 Indices are also used on columns
                    that are essential to keyset pagination of comments and blogs.
                    Notable elements for improvement: The amount of connection pools being used can likely be reworked.
+The keyset pagination queries for the comment models can be reworked to limit the amount of HTTP requests the client needs to make to the server.

 2. Testing Suites
    -Postman: In order to ensure the API endpoints functioned as expected each resource has a set of tests that are included in the Postman json file in the project.